edmaputra/ilm/docs/requirements/task_requirements.md

 - Only authenticated users CAN create tasks
 - Only project members CAN view project tasks
 - Only assignees or project owners CAN modify task status
-- All task operations MUST be auditable
+- All task operations MUST be auditable with user tracking
+- System MUST maintain audit trail of who created and modified tasks

 ### 3.4 Usability (NFR-T-004)
 - Task creation MUST be quick and intuitive